kylercai/ghcp-proxy/readme.md

-λ kubectl get services cplproxy cplproxyweb -o wide NAME          TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)          AGE   SELECTOR cplproxy      LoadBalancer   20.0.163.163   143.64.163.184   8080:32651/TCP   16h   app=cplproxy cplproxyweb   LoadBalancer   20.0.70.142    143.64.163.189   8081:32701/TCP   16h   app=cplproxy
+λ kubectl get services cplproxy cplproxyweb -o wide NAME          TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)          AGE   SELECTOR cplproxy      LoadBalancer   20.0.163.163   143.**.**.184   8080:32651/TCP   16h   app=cplproxy cplproxyweb   LoadBalancer   20.0.70.142    143.**.**.189   8081:32701/TCP   16h   app=cplproxy

 λ kubectl get pods -l app=cplproxy -o wide
 NAME                        READY   STATUS    RESTARTS   AGE   IP          NODE                                NOMINATED NODE   READINESS GATES cplproxy-66f8f985d5-ccvhl   2/2     Running   0          16h   10.0.4.28   aks-agentpool-38020763-vmss000000   <none>           <none>
 ```

-There are two services:<br>
+There are two services:
 - cplproxy: the proxy service listening on port 8080.
-Sits in the middle of clients and the GitHub Copilot service to intercept and process the request.<br>
+Sits in the middle of clients and the GitHub Copilot service to intercept and process the request.
-    - cplproxyweb: the web console of the cplproxy service listening on port 8081.<br>
+- cplproxyweb: the web console of the cplproxy service listening on port 8081.

 Visit the cplproxyweb service and you will see the web console of the cplproxy like below:<br>
 ![UI](./imgs/webConsole.png)